Paul O'Grady: 2004–2011: The Paul O'Grady Show and Paul O'Grady Live

-Animal shows and Blind Date: 2012–present
+2012–2023: Animal shows, Blind Date, and final works

 2012 saw the launch of ITV documentary series Paul O'Grady: For the Love of Dogs, covering life at Battersea Dogs and Cats Home in south London.
 O'Grady commented that he had wanted to do such a show for years and that he took to it with an "enthusiasm that surprised everyone except me".
 Although scheduled to initially film at the centre for six days, he stayed as a volunteer for six months.
 At the end of the first series, O'Grady was invited to become an ambassador for the centre, and a bronze statue of his late dog, Buster, was erected on a plinth at the centre.
-He also adopted a dog from the home; a Jack Russell-Chihuahua cross named Eddy.
+He also adopted a dog from the home; a Jack Russell–Chihuahua cross named Eddy.
 Through the series he developed a friendship with actor Tom Hardy, who appeared in one episode.

-In April 2012, O'Grady presented The One and Only Des O'Connor, a one-off special for ITV which looked back on the life of Des O'Connor.
+In April 2012, O'Grady appeared on The One and Only Des O'Connor, a one-off special for ITV which looked back on the life of Des O'Connor.
 In October 2012, the third volume of his memoirs, Still Standing: The Savage Years, was released.

 In 2012, O'Grady also revived his Lily Savage character for a cameo in Paul O'Grady's Little Cracker, a Christmas short story.
-He later expressed criticism of the show RuPaul's Drag Race and the contemporary drag performers on it, stating: "It's all about shading and contouring your face now and being like supermodels[...]
-This new brigade who just parade around going, sashay, shantay – that's not drag to me", lacking the comedic element common to drag queens of his generation.
+He later expressed criticism of the show RuPaul's Drag Race and the contemporary drag performers on it, stating: "It's all about shading and contouring your face now and being like supermodels [...]
+This new brigade who just parade around going, sashay, shantay—that's not drag to me", lacking the comedic element common to drag queens of his generation.

 In July 2013, O'Grady narrated the ITV documentary Me and My Guide Dog following the work of Guide Dogs.
 In April 2013, O'Grady presented a documentary about burlesque performer Gypsy Rose Lee as part of ITV's Perspectives series.
 That month, he also presented ITV's British Animal Honours award ceremony.